 If employees know that their leaders trust and respect them, then they will be more likely to bring their “whole self” to work, making it easier for them to engage with all other members of the team.

-We have various programs dedicated to drive workplace inclusion and diversity, which provide support for our women, LGBTI community, parents and carers, mental health ally community, culturally diverse population, and people with disabilities.
+We have various programs dedicated to drive workplace inclusion and diversity, which provide support for our women, LGBTI community, parents and carers, healthy minds ally community, cross cultural diversity, and persons with disabilities.

 We hope that one day soon people of all backgrounds moving into the workforce seek out Accenture because of our drive to continue to build an inclusive and diverse culture.
 That’s what we need to be striving for.
 There is always work to be done and improvements which can be made, but by continuing our efforts, we will create a culture where everyone can truly feel they belong.